-Amistad, Holocaust, and LGBT and Disabilities, Diversity and Inclusion Laws: Grades 6-12
+Amistad, Holocaust, LGBT and Disabilities, Diversity and Inclusion Laws: Grades 6-12

-Unit Addressed Performance Expectations Unit 3 Amistad Law: N.J.S.A.
+Unit Addressed Performance Expectations 2, 3, 4, Amistad Law: N.J.S.A.
 18A 52:16A-88 Every board of education shall incorporate the information regarding the contributions of African-Americans to our country in an appropriate place in the curriculum of elementary and secondary school students.
-Unit 2 Holocaust Law: N.J.S.A.
+Holocaust Law: N.J.S.A.
 18A:35-28 Every board of education shall include instruction on the Holocaust and genocides in an appropriate place in the curriculum of all elementary and secondary school pupils.
 The instruction shall further emphasize the personal responsibility that each citizen bears to fight racism and hatred whenever and wherever it happens.
-Unit 2 LGBT and Disabilities Law: N.J.S.A.
+1, 2, 3, 4, 5 LGBT and Disabilities Law: N.J.S.A.
 18A:35-4.35 A board of education shall include instruction on the political, economic, and social contributions of persons with disabilities and lesbian, gay, bisexual, and transgender people, in an appropriate place in the curriculum of middle school and high school students as part of the district's implementation of the New Jersey Student Learning Standards (N.J.S.A.18A:35-4.36) A board of education shall have policies and procedures in place pertaining to the selection of instructional materials to implement the requirements of N.J.S.A.
 18A:35-4.35.
+1, 2, 3, 4, 5 Diversity and Inclusion Law: N.J.S.A.
+18A:35-4.36a Each school district shall incorporate instruction on diversity and inclusion in an appropriate place in the curriculum of students in grades kindergarten through 12 as part of the district's implementation of the New Jersey Student Learning Standards.
+The instruction shall highlight and promote diversity, including economic diversity, equity, inclusion, tolerance, and belonging in connection with gender and sexual orientation, race and ethnicity, disabilities, and religious tolerance; examine the impact that unconscious bias and economic disparities have at both an individual level and on society as a whole; and encourage safe, welcoming, and inclusive environments for all students regardless of race or ethnicity, sexual and gender identities, mental and physical disabilities, and religious beliefs.